AjNavneet/TextClassification_LogisticRegression_AppReviews/readme.md

 5. **Engine.py**: The main file to run the entire project, which trains the model and saves it in the output folder.

 ---

-## Project Takeaways

-1. Understanding the problem statement and the approach.
-2. Data exploration and visualization.
-3. Understanding tokenization.
-4. Performing tokenization using word_tokenization from the NLTK library.
-5. Understanding stopwords.
-6. How to remove stopwords.
-7. Removing punctuation.
-8. Understanding stemming.
-9. Stemming using Porter Stemmer.
-10. Stemming using Lancaster Stemmer.
-11. Distributions of words in each document.
-12. Creating bag of words with binary.
-13. Creating bag of words without binary.
-14. Creating bag of words with N-grams.
-15. Understanding TF-IDF.
-16. How to find TF-IDF score.
-17. Building a Logistic Regression model.
-18. Making predictions on new reviews.

----